jbmsacps-stack/Reze/README.md

 # Reze — Personal Android Assistant 🤖✨

-Reze is a personal Android assistant app built with **Expo**, **React Native**, and **TypeScript**.
+Reze is a **personal Android assistant app** built with **Expo**, **React Native**, and **TypeScript**.

-It originally started as a simple reminder bot.
+It started as a simple reminder bot.

-You know, the innocent kind.
+A very innocent plan.

 > “Remind me to drink water.”
 > “Remind me to sleep.”
-> “Remind me that I have a life outside my laptop.”
+> “Remind me to stop pretending I will sleep after one more YouTube video.”

-Then things escalated.
+Then, naturally, the project escaped containment.

-Now Reze can manage reminders, events, today’s schedule, local notifications, offline chat replies, and even switch into an online Gemini-powered mode when needed.
-Basically, it went from **tiny reminder bot** to **personal assistant with main-character energy**.
+Now Reze supports reminders, events, today’s schedule, local notifications, offline assistant replies, and an optional online Gemini-powered mode.

-This app was personally made and designed with **my own daily use in mind** — not as a giant commercial AI product, but as a lightweight assistant that understands my routine, my reminders, my boredom, my projects, and my slightly questionable sleep schedule.
+So yes — this project began as a reminder bot and slowly became a small personal assistant with offline/online switching.

+Side projects do this sometimes.
+They act small, then suddenly ask for architecture.

 ---

-## 📌 Project Overview
+## 📌 Project Status

-**Reze** is a mobile-first personal assistant app focused on:

-- Simple chatting
-- Reminder management
+Reze is **not a commercial product**.

+It is currently a **personal project**, made mainly for my own use, my own workflow, and my own daily routine.

+However, the project can still be useful for others as a reference.

+Developers, students, and beginners can look at this codebase to understand how to build:

+- A React Native assistant app
+- A local reminder system
-- Event management
+- Event storage using AsyncStorage
-- Today’s schedule
-- Local phone notifications
+- Expo local notifications
-- Offline assistant replies
+- Offline chatbot-style responses
-- Optional online Gemini support
+- Gemini integration using a local proxy
-- A switchable Offline / Online AI mode
+- Offline / online AI mode switching

-It is designed to feel more like a personal companion utility than a generic productivity app.
+- A simple Android-first productivity assistant

+This is not marketed as a finished commercial AI assistant.

+This is more like:

+> “Here is how I built my own assistant because I wanted one, and because relying on expensive backend systems for every small idea is painful.”

 ---

 ## 🧠 Why Reze Exists

-Most assistant apps try to become everything at once.
+Most assistant apps try to become massive products.

-Reze is different.
+Reze does not try to compete with Siri, Google Assistant, ChatGPT, or any futuristic AI assistant that probably has a server room breathing behind it.

-Reze was built for one clear purpose:
+Reze has a simpler purpose:

-> Help me remember things, manage my day, and talk to me when I am bored — without depending on a paid backend server.
+> Help me manage reminders, events, boredom, study, project work, and daily discipline in a personal way.

+It is designed to be:

+- Lightweight
+- Personal
+- Android-focused
+- Offline-capable
+- Beginner-readable
+- Easy to modify
+- Not dependent on paid backend hosting

+Because let us be honest:

+> These days, building “everything” without money is not impossible, but it is definitely not relaxing.

+So Reze uses a practical approach.

-The app is personal, local-first, and lightweight.
-It can work offline using its own built-in response brain, but it can also use Gemini through a local proxy when online mode is enabled.
+It works offline using a built-in assistant brain, and when online mode is enabled, it can connect to Gemini through a local proxy.

-So yes, Reze can survive without the internet.

-Unlike some people during exam season.

 ---